aglee/appkido/src/about-the-code.markdown

     * Examples: NSApp, NSRoundedBezelStyle.
 * **Groups** -- AKGroupItem
     * Since Apple's documentation organizes functions and globals into named groups, AppKiDo has an AKGroupItem class that represents such a group.
-    * This is the one type of node that does not correspond to an Objective-C language construct.
+    * This is the one type of token item that does not correspond to an Objective-C language construct.
     * Examples:

-AppKiDo tags each node with a **framework name** such as "Foundation" or "AppKit".
-Generally, each node belongs to exactly one framework, but there is one exception: AKClassItem.
+AppKiDo tags each token item with a **framework name** such as "Foundation" or "AppKit".
+Generally, each token item belongs to exactly one framework, but there is one exception: AKClassItem.
 In Cocoa, a class can span multiple frameworks by way of categories.
 For example, NSString is declared in Foundation but has a category in AppKit.
-For this reason, AKClassItem can be tagged with multiple framework names, though like every other node it has exactly one primary owning framework.
+For this reason, AKClassItem can be tagged with multiple framework names, though like every other token item it has exactly one primary owning framework.

 Model class: "the database"
 ---------------------------
-AppKiDo keeps track of all nodes using a big singleton object called "the database".
+AppKiDo keeps track of all token items using a big singleton object called "the database".
 Everything AppKiDo displays comes from the database.
-The result of a database query is zero or more nodes.
+The result of a database query is zero or more token items.
 The database is an instance of AKDatabase.

 **[TODO: discuss the caching somewhere]**